shadow-robot/common_resources/sr_utilities_common/README.md

 - topics_list: the list of topics that should be available on roscore before launching
 - params_list: the list of parameters that should be available on roscore before launching
 - services_list: the list of services that should be advertised before launching
+- args_from_param_list: the list from arguments that will be passed down to the launch file that are read from the parameter server

 You only need to specify the list you want.
 For instance, if there are no topics to wait for, you don't need to pass an empty list.
 You can also use Python's regex syntax to match specific patters, e.g. `(rh|lh)_controller` to match either `rh_controller` or `lh_controller`.
 Leading forward slashes in the names (`/`) are ignored, you can leave them or skip them.